 \subsection{Weight Choice with Unknown Transferable Structure}

 We now introduce a data-driven approach to determine the weights in \eqref{obj2} when the non-transferable signals $\bdk_j$s are unknown, which is often the case in practice.
-Recall that a larger penalty should be imposed on negligible $\bdk_{j}$ and a smaller penalty on non-negligible $\bdk_{j}$.
+Recall that to achieve feature-wise adaptive transfer learning, one should impose a relatively larger penalty on negligible $\bdk_{j}$ and a relatively smaller penalty on non-negligible $\bdk_{j}$.
 A suitable candidate for this purpose is the family of folded-concave penalties, denoted by $\mR_{\lambda}(t)$, including SCAD \citep{fan2001variable}, MCP \citep{zhang2010nearly}, etc. See a formal definition of a folded-concave penalty in Appendix C.1.
-Furthermore, inspired by the local linear approximation (LLA) algorithm \citep{zou2008one, fan2014strong}, we consider the first-order Taylor approximation of the folded-concave penalties on some initial estimators: